Note: Character profiles are listed under the job title they hold currently or held upon their dismissal/death.

 - Always Save the Girl: In Season 3, he allows Saunders to escape when his men are holding Michelle hostage, putting less effort to Take a Third Option than Jack Did, and gets sent to prison for it.

 - Anti-Hero: Type V in Season 7, when he admits that he has done "a lot of bad things" in the past, and is willing to let a security guard who is collaborating with them die for the sake of expediency.
 This is subverted when he kills Larry Moss.
+Played straight in Legacy, as while he's far from a straight up hero he has moved on from his most ruthless days and is overall geniunely working for the greater good, not just what he thinks is the greater good like before.

 - Anti-Villain: Although he did very nasty things over the course of the seventh season, they were to stop someone who was much worse.
 Of course, that still doesn't make what he did right.